prisms-center/prisms_jobs/README.md

 pbs
 ===

-A python package for submitting and managing PBS jobs
+A python package for submitting and managing cluster jobs using PBS (TORQUE) or SLURM.

-This code is developed by the PRedictive Integrated Structural Materials Science Center (PRISMS), at the University of Michigan, which is supported by the U.S. Department of Energy, Office of Basic Energy Sciences, Division of Materials Sciences and Engineering under Award #DE-SC0008637.
+This code is developed by the PRedictive Integrated Structural Materials Science Center (PRISMS), at the University of Michigan, which is supported by the U.S. Department of Energy, Office of Basic Energy Sciences, Division of Materials Sciences and Engineering under Award #DE-SC0008637, and the Van der Ven group, originally at the University of Michigan and currently at the University of California Santa Barbara.

 ## Summary